-The suspension is very good overall, and many users describe it as excellent.
+The suspension is very good overall, I would even describe it as excellent.

 There have been some reports of the fork hitting the front fender or the wheel for heavier riders when hitting bigger holes or bumps.
 Luckily, these are very rare, the issue is not serious, and it is easily fixable.

 A pretty strong headlight with two deck lights on the front, and three lights on the back, plus turn signals, give the EMove Cruiser more than enough lighting.